 The simplified block diagram below demonstrates how the DX Series drive converts the incoming three-phase AC power to DC.
-Then it utilizes an inverter module to generate three-phase variable voltage and frequency output to control the speed of the motor.
+FIGURE 4 shows how the 1DX and SDE drives convert incoming single-phase AC power to DC.
+Then both systems utilize an inverter module to generate three-phase variable voltage and frequency output to control the speed of the motor.